 Ditch This Number 1 Mental Habit That Can Short-Circuit Your Career

 Career trajectories are full of unknowns, and we can’t always know future outcomes.
-If you’re like most people, you’re sometimes plagued with what-if’s—a voice in your head that makes up negative stories about what the future holds it ever happens: “What if I can’t reach the deadline?” or “What if I flop in the job interview?” or “What if I get a bad performance review?” or “What if I get Covid before my keynote address?”
+If you’re like most people, you’re sometimes plagued with what-if’s—a voice in your head that makes up negative stories about what the future holds before it ever happens: “What if I can’t reach the deadline?” or “What if I flop in the job interview?” or “What if I get a bad performance review?” or “What if I get Covid before my keynote address?”

 What-if’s are endless exaggerated thoughts streaming through our minds that we latch onto as fact—worries, warnings and ruminations that interrupt our enjoyment of the present moment.
-They swoop in, magnify a concern with the worst-case scenario, play the distorted picture over in our minds, and we end up stressing over a magnification of the , not the real problem.
+They swoop in, magnify a concern with the worst-case scenario, play the distorted picture over in our minds, and we end up stressing over a magnification of the problem, not the real problem.

 When The ‘What-If’s’ Hit Home

 Case in point.
-An attorney told me that he and his wife had always rented in the five years they had been married.
+An attorney told me that he and his wife had always rented homes in the five years they had been married.
 When she pushed him to purchase a house, he panicked.
-“What if we don’t stay together?” he remembered at the time.
+“What if we don’t stay together?” he remembered thinking at the time.
 “What if I lose my job and can’t afford the mortgage?”

 Six years later—still renting and financially able to purchase a home—the same mental refrain haunts him.
 “With the bad economy, what if I get laid-off?”
 Or “What if one of us becomes seriously ill, and we can’t make ends meet?”
 The attorney was plagued with emotional what-if’s that kept him stuck from moving forward with his life.